How AWeber turned its blog into a continuous source of high-quality leads

 Creating deep-dive content comes naturally to AWeber’s team.
 That’s because there’s been a culture of customer education at the company since it was founded by Tom Kulzer in 1998.

 “Our content team started off as an education team way back when, so the entire focus was on customer education,” recalls Liz, “Back then, we weren't thinking about how we could reach new audiences by putting out awesome educational content.
 We were thinking; how can we make our customers more successful by helping them grow their businesses?”

 “And that's how our company blog developed,” she adds, “Since then, our blog has grown into a huge lead generation tool for us.
 It’s also a tool that our customers happily use on a regular basis.”

 Meeting website visitors where they are

-Although most companies would kill to have a successful blog like Aweber’s, having thousands of visitors landing on hundreds of different pages simultaneously creates a daunting challenge for marketers.
+Although most companies would kill to have a successful blog like AWeber’s, having thousands of visitors coming to hundreds of different pages simultaneously creates a daunting challenge for marketers.

 For example, how do you know at what stage of the buyer’s journey each visitor is at?